 About KVC Kansas

-KVC Kansas (KVC Behavioral Healthcare, Inc.) represents one of the strongest and broadest child welfare and behavioral healthcare continuums in the nation.
+KVC Kansas (KVC Behavioral Healthcare, Inc.) represents one of the broadest child welfare and behavioral healthcare continuums of care in the nation.
 We are responsible for the care of all children served by the Kansas Department for Children and Families’ Kansas City Metro and Eastern Regions, which includes 30 counties and more than half of all children in the child welfare system.
 See our annual impact or learn what KVC stands for.

 KVC provides ongoing case management, therapy, family education and support, transportation and aftercare services, impacting thousands of children and family members each day.
 Staff members use evidence-based practices such as Trauma Systems Therapy (TST).
 KVC believes that children can’t wait, and has helped Kansas achieve national leadership in child welfare standards set by the federal Child and Family Services Review; outcomes that ensure child safety, permanency and wellbeing.
 KVC is accredited by the Joint Commission.

 KVC believes that children grow best in families.
 KVC sponsors resource families across Kansas, providing supported placement options for children in foster care.
 Family Service Coordinators provide service to resource families that includes 24/7 crisis support, continuing education programs, mentoring coordination, support groups and educational publications and forums.
 KVC raises funds privately to underwrite an annual weekend conference where approximately 2,000 resource parents, children and volunteers come together to gain education and inspiration from national presenters and experts, network with each other, and enjoy family activities.